igor7302/hackintosh-plexhd-x79/README.md

 USB the external ones are wound up, the 3.0 ones are running at full speed and on power.

-EFI for Catalina, BigSur I'll add it later: Clover и OpenCore.
+EFI for Mojave, Catalina, BigSur I add : OpenCore.

 Huge thanks: [@Ubikfr](https://github.com/Ubikfr)